 Statute of Limitations

-The deadline to file a personal injury claim in Georgia is two years from the date of your accident.
+The deadline to file a personal injury claim in Georgia is two years from the date of your accident, according to OCGA § 9-3-33.
 That seems like a lot of time, but it really isn’t in the legal world.
 You will need time to get treated for your injuries, document your costs, and compile evidence that:

 - the accident happened